 Margaret worked closely with Chamber Made during her life.
 She was a singular and extraordinary artist who made works for performance.
 It was her wish that after her death her home be used as an artist-in-residence program.
 We are so pleased to be able to carry the torch of Margaret’s generosity – and that of her family – in curating and managing this residency.

-The pilot program for this residency is generously supported by the Hugh Williamson Foundation and by the family of Margaret Cameron.
+This residency is generously supported by the Hugh Williamson Foundation and by the family of Margaret Cameron.

 “The residency met my expectations and exceeded it.
 Onyx and I spent our time together discussing our repertoire of works and research, sharing writing and sound compositions, and seeding ideas for how we might merge our practices.
 Living together gave us time to go deep.
 This was of extreme value to both my own development as a solo artist and in discovering how we might work together.
 I feel grateful and lucky to have gotten such deep insight into the rigour and detail behind Onyx’s practice.”